All you can do in one day in La Jolla with kids: practical tips for families visiting this stunning and family-friendly California beach town.

 The first thing we did in La Jolla was looking for its famous seals and sea lions.

-I had seen innumerable photos of these furry La Jolla inhabitants sunbathing on the beach but I had also read that they were not as common to spot as they used to be so did not prep the children for their presence, fearing a let down.
+I had seen innumerable photos of these furry La Jolla inhabitants sunbathing on the beach but I had also read that they were not as common to spot as they used to be so did not prep the children for their presence, fearing disappointment.

 However, contrary to my expectations, the seals were there and in huge numbers!